DiegoJimenezCR/supplier-risk-scorecard/README.md

 ## Dashboard

-**Risk Summary** — portfolio-level view: distribution across tiers, average score, risk concentration by country.
+**Risk Summary**: portfolio-level view.
+Distribution across tiers, average score, risk concentration by country.
 ![Risk Summary](docs/screenshots/risk-summary.png)

-**Risk Breakdown** — supplier-level detail: full ranked table, risk drivers by product category.
+**Risk Breakdown**: supplier-level detail.
+Full ranked table, risk drivers by product category.
 ![Risk Breakdown](docs/screenshots/risk-breakdown.png)

-**Trend** — six-month movement in the portfolio average, filterable by supplier and tier.
+**Trend**: six-month movement in the portfolio average, filterable by supplier and tier.
 ![Trend](docs/screenshots/trend.png)

 The full `.pbix` file is included in this repo.
-It connects to a local SQL Server instance and won't refresh without that connection, but opens with all data, visuals, and DAX measures intact — the model, relationships, and calculations are there to inspect.
+It connects to a local SQL Server instance and won't refresh without that connection, but opens with all data, visuals, and DAX measures intact.
+The model, relationships, and calculations are there to inspect.

 ## How it's built